 If you are a mountain biker, you are also a natural-born tinkerer.
-No matter what the job, you enjoy working with your hands, taking things apart and putting, or trying to put, things back together.
+No matter what the job, you enjoy working with your hands, taking things apart and putting… or trying to put, things back together.
 Let’s dive right into this trail tip, the DIY Mountain Bike Fender.

 While we are at home and hanging out, here is an easy, affordable project for your bike that saves your front fork and your eyes from mud and anything else the trail can throw your way.